TerminaGame/base/README.md

 1. Go to the DevOps builds page.
 2. Click on the build you'd like to test out.
 3. Click 'Artifacts > drop' to download the ZIP file.

+> Coming soon: builds to be made available via Homebrew!

 ## Building from source
 Clone the repository via Xcode and run the default scheme to build and test.
 This requires at least Xcode 9.4.1 and macOS 10.14 Mojave or Swift 4.2.